-This steak fajita marinade uses a simple combination of the BEST dry rub seasoning and a marinade of olive oil, garlic, and zesty lime juice.
-The results are tender juicy strips of beef exploding with flavor!
+This simple steak fajita marinade is made with a homemade fajita seasoning, olive oil, garlic, and zesty lime juice for the best marinade.
+The results are tender juicy strips of steak exploding with flavor!

 Table of Contents